Content Sponsored by Chewy.

-- Cephalexin is not effective against infections caused by parasites (intestinal worms), mites, viruses or fungi.
+- Cephalexin is not effective against infections caused by parasites (intestinal worms), mites, viruses, or fungi.

 Precautions and Side Effects

-How Cephalexin Is Supplied
+How Cephalexin Is Supplied and Stored

 Dosing Information of Cephalexin for Dogs and Cats

-- Medication should never be administered without first consulting your veterinarian.
+- Cephalexin is a prescription drug and available only through a prescription by a licensed veterinarian.
+It is not available over-the-counter.
+Medication should never be administered without first consulting your veterinarian.

 - Reduced dosages are recommended for pets with kidney failure.

-- The duration of administration depends on the condition being treated, response to the medication and the development of any adverse effects.
+- The duration of administration depends on the condition being treated, response to the medication, and the development of any adverse effects.
 Be certain to complete the prescription unless specifically directed by your veterinarian.
-Even if your pet feels better, the entire treatment plan should be completed to prevent relapse or prevent the development of resistance.
+Even if your pet feels better, the entire treatment plan should be completed to prevent relapse or the development of resistance.